rails/rails/guides/source/tuning_perf_for_deployment.md

 Choosing Default Settings
 -------------------------

-Rails' default settings are chosen for small applications.
+Rails' default settings aren't appropriate for all application sizes.
 You can improve performance for your large application that serves a lot of requests by changing settings.

 This section contains common sense defaults based on the type and size of your application and the hosts on which it runs.
 You can improve performance more by testing your application specifically.
 See "Performance Testing" for details.